MGautier/LeadMeIn/README.md

 # LeadMeIn
 Android project - Lead Me In: It's an app that lets you find the nearest bus stop to your position in a city.
 In beta.

+If you want to participate in this project, here is the google groups forum for going access to app at google play: https://groups.google.com/forum/?hl=es#!forum/leadmeingranadatesters